Ahimsa in the Yoga Sutra of Patanjali

 However, in expanding to the above-mentioned indirect violence, we should also consider all those acts, which do not preserve others from avoidable exposure to harm.
 Since violence has many facets and the practice of nonviolence should not mainly be considered from an individualist point of view, but from an institutional or interdividual one:

-Even physical violence belongs to broader structures of racial, gender, and sexual violence, and if we focus on the physical blow at the expense of the broader structure, we run the risk of failing to account for those kinds of violence that are linguistic, emotional, institutional, and economic – those that expose life to harm or death, but do not take the literal form of a blow. […] If irrigation systems are destroyed, or if populations are abandoned to disease, [war, and poverty] are these not rightly understood as operations of violence?”4
+Even physical violence belongs to broader structures of racial, gender, and sexual violence, and if we focus on the physical blow at the expense of the broader structure, we run the risk of failing to account for those kinds of violence that are linguistic, emotional, institutional, and economic – those that expose life to harm or death, but do not take the literal form of a blow. […] If irrigation systems are destroyed, or if populations are abandoned to disease, [war, and poverty] are these not rightly understood as operations of violence?
+4

 Obstacles

-When we are involved in emotions such as fear, jealousy, envy, or anger, the nonviolent attitude becomes a challenge.
+When we are involved in emotions such as fear, jealousy, envy, or anger, the nonviolent attitude becomes challenging.
 Thus, to calm down and let go of feelings and thoughts in such situations without suppressing them is the true art of Ahimsa.
 It transforms everyone who engages in this process on an existential level and deepens the connection with others.

 It is the accumulated pressure of feelings that causes thoughts.
 One feeling, for instance, can create literally thousands of thoughts over a period of time.
 Think, for instance, of one painful memory from early life, one terrible regret that has been hidden.
 Look at all the years and years of thoughts associated with this single event.
-If we could surrender the underlying painful feeling, all those thoughts would disappear instantly and we would forget the event.5
+If we could surrender the underlying painful feeling, all those thoughts would disappear instantly and we would forget the event.
+5

 Ethical guidelines

 Therefore, the intention not to hurt should facilitate the yogic path.
-For this reason, Patañjali introduces these guidelines, by promoting each of the Yama and Niyama.
+For this reason, Patañjali introduces these guidelines, by promoting each Yama and Niyama.
 Individually he shows the yogi, what positive effects this attitude will have on his/her life.
 The Yama and Niyama are ethical guidelines, not moral commands as proclaimed in the scriptures of the monotheistic religions.
 These ethical guidelines protect our environment from the effects of unrestrained active or passive egoism.

-Patañjali was well aware of the difficulty of implementing these ethical principles and the futility of ‘prohibiting’ anything.
+Patañjali was well aware of the difficulty of implementing these ethical principles and the futility of prohibiting anything.
 The Yamas Ahimsa, Satya, Asteya, Brahmacharya, and Aparigraha are counteracting against the strongest human drive: the instinct of self-preservation (Abhinivesha).

 Truthfulness

-Sutra 2.36: “When Truthfulness [Satya] is achieved, the words (of the yogin) acquire the power of making them fruitful.”6
+When Truthfulness [Satya] is achieved, the words (of the yogin) acquire the power of making them fruitful.
+(Sutra 2.36:) 6

-The fear of hurting someone often leads one to shy away from exposing him/her to an unpleasant truth.
+The fear of hurting someone often leads to shy away from exposing him/her to an unpleasant truth.
 But this can make the other person feel betrayed if s/he is kept in ignorance for a long time.

 Clarity of intention

 To have the ability, to be honest with other people and at the same time to have the sensitivity not to hurt anyone, requires an inner attitude of extraordinary clarity.
-A person who has achieved this does not make any mistake when he acts .”7
+A person who has achieved this does not make any mistake when he acts.
+7

 On the other hand, an accusation disguised as ‚truth‘ is often made with the unacknowledged, concealed intention of subtle revenge.
 For example when it is no longer in the power of the other to undo an action that has been carried out.
 Thus, the desire for an ‚apology‘ is often a subtle desire to see the other person in a weak position.

 The mentality of retribution is often accompanied by a desire to see the other side crawl.
-What I call ‘transactional forgiveness’ calls for a performance of repentance and humiliation, which itself has an accounting function and can thus be a type of retribution.8
+What I call transactional forgiveness calls for a performance of repentance and humiliation, which itself has an accounting function and can thus be a type of retribution.
+8

 Yama and Niyama